The homotopy groups of the algebraic K-theory of the sphere spectrum: Conjecture on Adams Operations

-The splitting of the preceding theorem fails to be canonical because of the $\lim^{1}$ problem in the identification of $TC(\bS)\phat$ as $\bS\phat\vee \Sigma \bCPim$.
-We are using the notation above and in Section~\ref{sec:review}, and in the $\omega$ diagram, we have used that $y_{p-2}=*$, as noted in Section~\ref{sec:review}.
-In using the above squares for studying the homotopy type of $\aK_{i}$, we can simplify the $i=0$ square to a cofiber sequence
+Here we are following the numbering of Rognes~\cite[p.~169]{Rognesp}, which has its rationale in that the $[i]$ piece has its ordinary cohomology concentrated in degrees $2i$ mod~${2p-2}$ and starts in degree $2i$.
+Note that the splitting of the theorem fails to be canonical because of problems with the identification of $TC(\bS)\phat$ as $\bS\phat\vee \Sigma \bCPim$.

+In the theorem, for the $i=0$ square, we have used that $y_{0}=*$ as noted in Section~\ref{sec:review}.
+In using these squares to study the homotopy type of $\aK_{i}$, we can simplify the $i=0$ square to a cofiber sequence

 since Theorem~\ref{thm:tracediag} indicates that the map $j\to j\vee \Sigma^{-1}\ell_{TC}(0)$ factors through the identity map $j\to j$.
-For the $i=1$ summand, the splitting of $\bCPim$ fits into a fiber sequence with the splitting of
+For the $i=1$ square, the splitting of $\bCPim$ fits into a fiber sequence with the splitting of

 which identifies $\bCPim[0]$ as $\bS\phat\vee \bCPi[p-1]$.
-Theorem~\ref{thm:tracediag} and Lemma~\ref{lem:y0} indicate that the map $y_{0}\to \Sigma j\vee \Sigma^{-1}\ell_{TC}(p)$ factors through a weak equivalence $y_{0}\to \ell_{TC}(p)$, and we get a weak equivalence
+Theorem~\ref{thm:tracediag} and Lemma~\ref{lem:y0} indicate that the map $y_{1}\to \Sigma j\vee \Sigma^{-1}\ell_{TC}(p)$ factors through a weak equivalence $y_{1}\to \Sigma^{-1}\ell_{TC}(p)$, and we get a weak equivalence

 where by definition $c$ is the homotopy fiber of the canonical map $\bS\to j$.